bestscarper/berlinuhr/README.md

 e.g. 10:31:00 => [1,2,0,6,1]

-# UX issues
+# UX

-The implementation is deliberately simple as the requirements are vague about the UX but I assume a graphical depiction of the lights is beyond the scope of a simple coding test.
+The implementation is deliberately simple as the requirements are vague about the UX.

-The output of the main function could be fed into a UX component to create a visual representation of the clock, using JWT, or a bitmap-rendering library.
+The description of the clock includes the light colours, so it seems necessary to render this in some way.

+e.g. 11:31:00
+Y
+RR__
+R___
+YYRYYR______
+Y___

+# Demo

+Run the App.main with a valid time to render the time appropriately